mic-cao/Race-Inference-Algo/README.md

 - Attaining approximately 80.5% accuracy in race prediction across five categories, improving to 83.5% accuracy with two categories.
 - Predicting foreign/native-born status with approximately 81% accuracy.

-## Contributors
-- **Advisor:** Prof. Wenfei Xu
-- **PhD Student:** Kate Thomas

 ## Additional Information
-For more details and related published research, visit the [Urban Data Research Lab website](https://www.urbandataresearchlab.org/).
-A paper based on this research is pending publication.
+For more details and related published research, please visit the [Urban Data Research Lab](https://www.urbandataresearchlab.org/).
+A paper based on the research findings is pending publication.
+Stay tuned for updates!